Cornell-PoBE/A1/README.md

 Perform the following steps in order:

+#### 1. Get PyPI (Python Package Index)

-1. Get [`PyPI`](https://pip.pypa.io/en/stable/installing/) (`Python Package Index`) - In order to easily download `Python` modules required to run the project, as well as ones that may help you perform certain tasks in the future of the course, `PyPI` is **essential**.
+[`PyPI`](https://pip.pypa.io/en/stable/installing/)  allows one to easily download `Python` modules required to run the project, as well as ones that may help you perform certain tasks in the future of the course.  `PyPI` is **essential**.

+#### 2. Download Virtualenv

-2. Download [`virtualenv`](https://virtualenv.pypa.io/en/stable/installation/) - `virtualenv` helps establish an isolated `Python` environment you work in with its own set of `Python` modules it contains within a directory in your project's root.
+[`Virtualenv`](https://virtualenv.pypa.io/en/stable/installation/) helps establish an isolated `Python` environment.
+The environment allows you to separate project-specific dependencies and their versions from the `Python` modules installed locally on your computer.
 Once you have `virtualenv`, run the following:

 ````bash
 virtualenv venv